72nd/acc/README.md

 To start with Acc, it's important to understand some fundamental concepts and ideas which shape the handling of the software.

-The basic idea of Acc is to collect data about your business and then generating a number of different outputs from these.
+The idea of Acc is to collect data about your business and then generating a number of different outputs from these.
 This diagram should give you an idea about some possibilities of Acc:

 ![Example flow of data](misc/flow-of-data.svg)